 - Cook at 200ºc for 30 minutes, turning after 15 mins.

 - Serve immediately or store in the fridge for eating later on.

 Health benefits of black beans

-- Can be made plain or spicy and served in a bun or eaten as a snack in a lettuce leaf.
+- These can be made plain or spicy and served in a bun or eaten as a snack in a lettuce leaf.

-How to make a really easy oil free vegan burger is one of the common FAQ that I get asked.
+How to make a really easy oil-free vegan burger is one of the common FAQs that I get asked.
 If you’ve ever wondered about that question I hope this post offers you the solution.